Contact Dr Vineet Agarwal

 - Poshakwale S & Vineet A. (2018) Do Women on Board Add Value?.
 In: Financial Management Association (FMA) Europe Conference, Kristiansand, 14-16 June 2018.

 - Aghanya D, Poshakwale S & Agarwal V (2017) The impact of statutory audit and corporate reporting directives on compliance costs, risk-taking and reporting quality of the EU banks.
 In: European Financial Management Association 2017 Annual Meeting, Athens, 28 June - 1 July 2017.

 - Aghanya DE, Poshakwale S & Agarwal V (2015) What is "good regulation?"
 The impact of leaving the EU on the UK financial services.
 In: 5th International Conference of the Financial Engineering and Banking Society, Audencia Nantes, 11 June 2015.

 - Agarwal V, Taffler R, Liao A & Nash E (2007) The Impact of Effective Investor Relations on Market Value.
 In: Financial Management Association European conference, Barcelona.

 - Agarwal V & Poshakwale S (2006) Does distress risk explain size and Book-to-market effects?.
 In: CERAM Research Seminar, Sophia Antipolis.

 - Taffler R, Agarwal V & Brown M (2004) Are well managed companies good investments?.
-In: European Financial Management Association annual meeting, 2004, Basel.
+In: European Financial Management Association annual meeting, 2004, Basel, 30 June 2004.

 - Agarwal V (2003) Are well managed companies good investments?.
-In: Financial Reporting and Business Communication Conference, 2003, Cardiff, Wales.
+In: Financial Reporting and Business Communication Conference, 2003, Cardiff, Wales, 2 July 2003.

 - Agarwal V (2003) Distress factor effect in equity returns: market mispricing or omitted variable.
 In: European Financial Management Association annual conference.